getsentry/sentry-docs/src/collections/_documentation/platforms/python/index.md

 A release is a version of your code that you deploy to an environment.
 When you give Sentry information about your releases, you unlock many new features:

-- Apply [source maps]({%- link _documentation/platforms/javascript/sourcemaps.md -%}) to receive the full benefit of error tracking and monitoring
 - Determine the issue and regressions introduced in a new release
 - Predict which commit caused an issue and who is likely responsible
 - Resolve issues by including the issue number in your commit message